Developer: JGI Entertainment

 The game plays just like Deception and the controls are just as tight and responsive as the console versions.
 Using each fighter’s three fighting styles is great fun, but I felt it didn’t feel as quick and fluid as the 2D games.
-Sure the animations are sharp and smooth, but the 3D depth takes away that lightning quick feeling between each move, and the combos are canned.
-Free-forming combos is a bit tougher because you have to memorize all the long combos and kind of manipulate the fighting engine to get extra long combos that aren’t there.
-The combos spread across two fight styles and one weapon style, but you can switch between the three on the fly.
-Each style has their own combos, but to do the longest you have to switch back to their default style to start it.
+Sure the animations are sharp and smooth, but the 3D depth takes away that lightning-quick feeling between each move, and the combos are canned.
+Free-forming combos are a bit tougher because you have to memorize all the long combos and kind of manipulate the fighting engine to get extra long combos that aren’t there.
+The combos spread across two-fight styles and one weapon style, but you can switch between the three on the fly.
+Each style has its own combos, but to do the longest you have to switch back to their default style to start it.
 This makes the overall play slower, but more tactical, and really makes you think before jumping around like an idiot.

 Fatalities are intact with each character having two pre-made Fatalities.
 They’re as awesome as anyone remembers, but there are a few duds.
 A new feature is a reverse Fatality which is a Hara-Kiri.
 This allows the loser to perform a Fatality on themselves to steal the glory away from the winner.
 These are just as interesting and a very neat idea that I would like to see come back to the series.
 The Fatalities are only executed a bit differently.
 You have to enter the Fatality stance so your character stays put for the code input, but otherwise, it’s all the same.